Kevin Carter was the object of praise and scorn for his work in war-torn countries. And it took a fatal toll on his own life.

-Warning: some photos in this article are graphic and disturbing.
+Warning: some photos in this article are graphic.

 When this photograph capturing the suffering of the Sudanese famine was published in the New York Times on March 26, 1993, the reader reaction was intense and not all positive.
 Some people said that Kevin Carter, the photojournalist who took this photo, was inhumane, that he should have dropped his camera to run to the little girl’s aid.
 The controversy only grew when, a few months later, he won the Pulitzer Prize for the photo.
 By the end of July, 1994, he was dead.